-8.6 Amendments
+8.7 Amendments

-An applicant may request an amendment to a Order of Conditions.
+An applicant may request an amendment to an Order of Conditions.
 Any request for an amendment to an OOC shall comply with MassDEP Wetlands Program Policy 85-4, and as may be modified or amended by MassDEP.

-8.7 Expiration
+8.8 Expiration